JoinColony/colonyJS/docs/_Docs_TaskLifecycle.md

 How does `payoutsWeCannotMake` work?
 If the previous amount in the pot was enough to cover the payouts and the new amount in the pot is not enough to cover the payouts, then a value of `1` will be added to `payoutsWeCannotMake`.
 If the previous amount in the pot was not enough to cover the payouts and the new amount in the pot is enough to cover the payouts, then a value of `1` will be subtracted from `payoutsWeCannotMake`.

+For more information about how funding works within a colony, check out [Managing Funds](/colonyjs/docs-managing-funds).

 ### Modify Task

 Important changes to a task must be approved by multiple "task roles".
 Most of the methods that modify a task require multiple signatures before the modification will take affect (see [Multisgnature](/colonyjs/docs-multisignature-transactions/) for more information).